Sam Grimley

-Sam Grimley (born 3 January 1991) is an Australian rules footballer who currently plays for the University Blues in the Victorian Amateur Football Association (VAFA).
-He previously played professionally for the Hawthorn Football Club and Essendon Football Club in the Australian Football League (AFL).
+Sam Grimley (born 3 January 1991) is an Australian rules footballer who previously played professionally for the Hawthorn Football Club and Essendon Football Club in the Australian Football League (AFL).

 Career

 After Hawthorn won the 2008 premiership, the Hawthorn recruitment officer concentrated on the younger players in the 2009 AFL draft.
 Grimley was a third-round selection (Hawthorn), No. 39 overall.

 The lightly built former junior basketballer came to Hawthorn as a long-term project.
 After three years of development, the club started seeing good results.
 Grimley spent much time close to goal in 2012, hoping to set himself up as a forward/ruck option.
 He played six games in Box Hill's senior team early in the year but suffered a hand injury.
 Grimley started 2013 showing strong performances for Box Hill and the selectors were watching.
 Grimley was named as an emergency for the Hawks on a number of occasions in 2013.
 An ankle injury to David Hale helped open up an opportunity for Grimley to debut against in Round 9 of the 2013 AFL season.
 His debut started well by taking an early mark and kicking a goal with his first kick in the AFL.
 He finished with fourteen possessions and 11 hit-outs before being subbed off at three quarter time.